The Handmaiden

 The Handmaiden is a 2016 South Korean erotic historical psychological thriller film directed, co-written and co-produced by Park Chan-Wook and starring Kim Min-hee, Kim Tae-ri, Ha Jung-woo and Cho Jin-woong.
-It is inspired by the 2002 novel Fingersmith by Welsh writer Sarah Waters, with the setting changed from Victorian era Britain to Korea under Japanese rule, where a Korean girl is hired as a handmaiden to a Japanese heiress who lives a secluded life on a countryside estate.
+It is loosely based on the 2002 novel Fingersmith by Welsh author Sarah Waters, with the setting changed from Victorian era Britain to Korea under Japanese rule, where a Korean girl is hired as a handmaiden to a Japanese heiress who lives a secluded life on a countryside estate.

 The Handmaiden was selected to compete for the Palme d'Or at the 2016 Cannes Film Festival.
 It was released in South Korea on 1 June 2016 to widespread critical acclaim for its directing, writing, twists, cinematography, musical score and cast performances, and grossed over worldwide.
 At the 71st British Academy Film Awards, the film won the category of Best Film Not in the English Language.
-The movie appeared in many lists of 2016 top ten best movies, and since its release has been regarded as Park's best film since Oldboy (2003).
+The film has appeared on many lists of the greatest films of the 21st century, and since its release has been regarded as one of Park's finest works.

 Plot

 Part 1

-In Japanese-occupied Korea, a con man operating under the sobriquet of "Count Fujiwara" plans to seduce a Japanese heiress named Lady Hideko, then marry her and commit her to an asylum to steal her inheritance.
+In Japanese-occupied Korea, a con man operating under the sobriquet of "Count Fujiwara" plans to seduce a Japanese heiress named Hideko Izumi, then marry her and commit her to an asylum to steal her inheritance.
 He hires a pickpocket named Sook-hee to become Hideko's maid and encourage Hideko to marry him.

 Hideko lives with her Uncle Kouzuki, a Korean man who helped the Japanese take over his country in exchange for a gold mine.
 Kouzuki then uses this wealth to feed his obsession with rare books, selling forgeries to accumulate further money and books.
 Sook-hee's main job is to help Hideko prepare to read for Kouzuki's guests.
-Returning frustrated from a reading, Hideko demands Sook-hee to sleep next to her.
+Returning frustrated from a reading, Hideko tells Sook-hee to sleep next to her.
 The two end up having sex under the pretext of preparing Hideko for her married life with the Count.
 Sook-hee begins expressing reluctance about the plan, but when Hideko suggests she loves someone other than the Count, Sook-hee insists on the marriage.
 Hideko slaps her and violently throws her out of the room.

 When Kouzuki leaves on business for a week, Hideko and Fujiwara elope, with Sook-hee in tow.
 After they cash out Hideko's inheritance, it is revealed that Hideko's naïveté was part of the con.
 She and Fujiwara double-crossed Sook-hee and convinced the asylum that she was the "Countess" to have her committed in Hideko's stead.